Loveless (manga): CDs

 Geneon Entertainment published multiple Loveless drama CDs.
 It re-released five drama CDs based on the manga from October 24, 2007, to December 2, 2007.
 Four drama CDs based on the anime adaption were released from May 25, 2005, to September 22, 2005.
 Another set of drama CDs based on the anime adaption, Hairless and Actless, were released on April 23, 2008, and May 23, 2008, respectively.

 Five character drama CDs were released from May 25, 2006, to September 22, 2006.

 Geneon Entertainment also released the soundtrack to the anime on June 24, 2005.
 The CD included the beginning and ending themes and fifteen background tracks.
 On September 8, 2006, a vocal album featuring songs performed by Konishi Katsuyuki, Junko Minagawa, and Jun Fukuyama was released.

 Reception

 Some readers of Loveless regard the relationship between Soubi Agatsuma and Ritsuka Aoyagi as shotacon.
 IGN considers the relationship between Soubi and Ritsuka to be handled tastefully, despite their large age gap.
-Yun Kōga stated that she doesn't "consider it as yaoi" manga, although her "fans do".
+Yun Kōga stated that she does not "consider it as yaoi" manga, although her "fans do".

 Julie Rosato of Mania regards the art as beautiful, saying that she would read the story for the art alone, but fortunately the storyline is complex and dark.

-The Book Report's Robin Brenner liked the art, describing it as "breathtaking --- fluid, dark, and full of slicing edges".
+The Book Report's Robin Brenner liked the art, describing it as "breathtaking—fluid, dark, and full of slicing edges".
 Brenner also commented that the series is "the kind of manga that startles a reader with just how close it treads to taboo lines without ever crossing over into true transgression."

 T.A.
 Noonan describes the plot as "a nuanced tale of love, identity, self-discovery, and the power of language".